Elderly Driver Car Accident Attorneys in Boston

 In many cases, an older driver is not at fault.
 However, an accident involving a senior is more likely to result in serious or fatal injuries, significant ongoing medical issues and a reduced quality of life.
 Older adults are slower to heal, are more prone to medical complications and may be unable to withstand the rigors of surgery or other medical treatment.

 As retirees, their cases are may be complicated by the fact that they are no longer earning a living; thus, an insurance company may not offer fair compensation unless a victim is represented by an experienced law firm.

-Conversely, when an older driver is at fault, thorough investigation can reveal the extent of driver impairment.
+Conversely, when an older driver is at fault, a thorough investigation can reveal the extent of driver impairment.
 Vision, hearing, reflexes and cognitive ability decline with age.
-Proving the causes of the accident can assist an injury victim in recovering the compensation he or she deserves for lost wages, medical bills, property damage and pain and suffering.Massachusetts Driving Tips for Seniors
+Proving the causes of the accident can assist an injury victim in recovering the compensation he or she deserves for lost wages, medical bills, property damage, and pain and suffering.Massachusetts Driving Tips for Seniors

 The AAA Foundation for Traffic Safety offers a number of resources for older drivers, including:

 - Roadwise Online Review

 - DriveSharp Calculator